Rachel

 I was living like this for months and was feeling miserable.
 My doctor was still talking about eczema, but I asked if I could be referred to dermatology.
 The dermatology team took a biopsy from the rash on my leg after they had started me on a steroid cream.
 This improved things and they too were saying it was eczema.
 It still didn’t feel right to me; we know ourselves and know when something is wrong, and this just didn’t seem to be an answer to the difficulties I was experiencing.

-I then noticed a lump that had developed on my leg so went back to my doctors, although by now I felt like I was becoming a nuisance.
-He said that the lump was Erythema Nodosum (a condition that causes red, painful patches of skin) and that I could have TB so arranged for a chest X-ray.
+I then noticed a lump that had developed on my leg so I went back to my doctors, although by now I felt like I was becoming a nuisance.
+He said that the lump was erythema nodosum (a condition that causes red, painful patches of skin) and that I could have TB so arranged for a chest X-ray.
 I thought this was going to be a waste of time as my chest was fine, but I was so uncomfortable and miserable I decided to try anything.
 I really expected nothing to come back.

 Following the chest X-ray I was sent for a CT scan as the results showed I had enlarged lymph nodes in my chest and neck.
-A biopsy was then taken from the lymphoma node.
+A biopsy was then taken from the lymph node.
 From this biopsy, I was diagnosed with Hodgkin lymphoma stage 3, but after a full body PET scan I was diagnosed as stage 4, and I was told the lymphoma was hovering on the edge of my lungs.
-My consultant said I had 6 months left to live.
+My consultant said I had six months left to live.

 I was weirdly pleased to be right, as well as thinking that now there was a chance that things would improve.
 But once the high had gone, the reality set in.

 After struggling with symptoms for so long, including dizziness, nose bleeds , fatigue and unexplained weight loss, and being sure that something was seriously wrong from the rash, my first thought was ‘I knew it!’
 I was weirdly pleased to be right, as well as thinking that now there was a chance that things would improve.
 But once the high had gone, the reality of facing chemotherapy and losing my hair suddenly set in.
+I also felt – and still do feel - a lot of frustration that it took so long for me to get a cancer diagnosis.
+There is also the added frustration of the very late in life ADHD diagnosis, and a feeling of being let down by health care professionals, and sadness for what life could have otherwise looked like.

 I knew it was likely my hair would fall out, so I avoided washing it too much and put it up in a neat bun to avoid brushing it.
 I ended up needing to have the bun cut out because my hair got into such a tangle.
 I didn’t like the way I looked with no hair, and lost my eyebrows, eyelashes and pubic hair.
 I decided I would wear a wig to feel more me.
 Very shockingly, my mother-in-law was killed in a car accident at this time, and suddenly all this didn’t matter.
 The wig, the make-up, all was discarded and I just resorted to a beany hat to keep my head warm.